Skip to content

 Let’s take a closer look:

 • Dialpad has a number of unique integrations, but even basic ones like Slack and Zapier are locked behind upgrades.
-You only get G Suite or Office 365 with their Standard plan — and what are the odds you’re using both?
+You only get Google Workspace with their Standard plan.

-• Auto-replies are an essential feature when customers send messages outside of business hours.
+• Auto-replies are essential when customers send messages outside of business hours.
 Unfortunately, Dialpad doesn’t make this available on its Standard plan.

 • Want to send messages to international customers?
 You’ll need to upgrade your plan to access international texting, which is inconvenient.
 And since no one on your team can get additional phone numbers on their base plan, you’re practically required to upgrade to the Pro plan.